HTTP vs HTTPS: Understand the differences

 Whereas the Public Key cryptography methods make use of two dissimilar but mathematically related keys.
 Unlike, to Secret key method, here each key performs a unique function.
 In this method anyone can encrypt the message but, but only the holder of the paired private key can decrypt it.

-This method is more secure than password as anyone trying to access data is required to obtain both the private key and the corresponding passphrase to be regarded as an authentic user.
+This method is more secure than password because anyone who tries to access data needs to obtain both the private key and the corresponding passphrase to authenticate.